pingcap/blog/why-we-chose-a-distributed-sql-database-to-complement-mysql.md

 ### Backup & Restore: a distributed backup and restore tool

 In the past, TiDB only supported logical backups, and backing up large amounts of data was not very efficient.
-Now, TiDB’s [Backup & Restore](https://docs.pingcap.com/tidb/stable/backup-and-restore-tool) (BR) tool uses physical backups, which is very impressive.
+Now, TiDB's [Backup & Restore](https://docs.pingcap.com/tidb/stable/backup-and-restore-tool) (BR) tool uses physical backups, which is very impressive.
 BR is a distributed backup and restore tool, that offers high backup and restore speeds—[1 GB/s or more for 10 TB of data](https://pingcap.com/blog/back-up-and-restore-a-10-tb-cluster-at-1-gb-per-second).

 We gave BR a try, as shown in the figure below: